DataBooster/DbWebApi/README.md

     Notes: To send a Razor request, the template text must be provided in a conventionalized parameter {RazorTemplate=} in either json body of post request or query string of get request, if the template text is a output parameter name of the stored procedure, the string content of that output parameter will be used as the actual template text.
 Two optional parameters: {RazorEncoding=Raw|Html} _(default is Raw)_ and {RazorLanguage=CSharp|VisualBasic} _(default is CSharp)_.
     Model's Data: Inside Razor template, the **@Model** directive represents your strored procedure's result data. _(E.g.  @Model.OutputParameters.outSomeThing - is the value of output parameter outSomeThing, @Model.ResultSets[0][0].SomeProperty - is the value of Some_Property column of the first row of the first resultset)_

-7. Other MediaTypes
+7. <a name="accept-other-mediatypes"></a>Other MediaTypes
     To support new MediaType, you can:

-* Control in low level (DbDataReader and writeStream), you can create a new class that implements the interface **IFormatPlug**, and register it in your HttpConfiguration.
+* <a name="other-mediatype-low-lev"></a>Control in low level (DbDataReader and writeStream), you can create a new class that implements the interface **IFormatPlug**, and register it in your HttpConfiguration.
 Just like following CSV and xlsx did:
 ``` CSharp
     public static void RegisterDbWebApi(this HttpConfiguration config)
     {